vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 "I will \*not be parted (from Thee) even for a moment”, says Sri and abides on Thy chest."

-\* Thou "art all jnāna and bliss."
+\* Thou "art all jñāna and bliss."

 art the light that never goes out and art beyond all